 At weekends, the trains run every 15 minutes on 00, 15, 30 and 45 minutes past the hour from Bondi Junction to the City.
 With this infrequent service, it's much more sensible to stay on the bus at weekends.
 Last train is 12:30am late Sunday night, and 1:15am late Saturday night.

 The timetable has been slowed down to make the trains run on time.
 The trip to Town Hall now takes 11 minutes, but in 1979 it took 8 minutes.
-The further you travel west, the more often you will see people hurdling the ticket barriers because they don't have a ticket.
+The further you travel west, the more often you will see people hurdling the ticket barriers because they don't want to pay.
 Your fares, and the recent fare increases, help pay for these athletic evaders.

 Town Hall: A rabbit warren of a place with six platforms and countless steps and escalators.
 It's like a full-size three-dimensional game of snakes and ladders.